 ALCOHOL

 Participants take part in a hands-on, interactive discussion about alcohol serving sizes, as well as the alcohol content of different beverages.
-They learn how alcohol affects the body and how much time sobering up takes.
+They learn how alcohol affects the mind/ body and how much time sobering up takes.
 BAC (Blood Alcohol Level) is explained, along with how to calculate it and why it is important to know.
-Participants will also explore how more is not necessarily better and when drinking is the most risky and what can be done to reduce risk.
+Participants will also explore how more is not necessarily better, when drinking is the riskiest and what can be done to reduce risk.
+Information is provided about what to do in case of alcohol poisoning and the role of being an active bystander.

 Facilitators: CREWS Peer Educators